-“Minor scale”, as is called, for example, is formed by de following sequence: tone, semitone, tone, tone, semitone, tone, tone… repeating the cycle.
+For other scales, we have other sequences to be followed (other intervals).
+The one called “minor scale“, for example, is formed from the following sequence: tone, semitone, tone, tone, semitone, tone, tone… repeating the cycle.

 C major scale